ethereumbook/ethereumbook/src/chapter_2.md

 **Phantom**

-Phantom is a wallet that supports Ethereum and other EVM and non-EVM networks, including Solana.
+Phantom is a wallet that supports Ethereum, other EVM and non-EVM networks.

 ## Control and Responsibility